garlic-os/parrot/README.md

 - `DB_PATH` - Path to a sqlite3 database file to keep Parrot's data.
 If it doesn't exist, it will be created.
 - `AUTOSAVE_INTERVAL_SECONDS` - How often to commit the database to disc.
 Parrot also saves before shutting down.
 Default is one hour—`3600`.
 - `AYY_LMAO` - (((extremely important feature))) Set to `True` to make Parrot say "lmao" every time someone else says "ayy".
 Default is `False`.

----

-I recently refactored Parrot to use sqlite3 instead of Redis.
-I migrated the database with this tool: https://github.com/the-garlic-os/parrot-redis2sql.